F

 An Overview of Cost of Living in Altadena, CA

-If you value affordability in your search for a new place to live, Altadena may not be the most suitable option, as it stands out as one of the priciest areas in the entire United States.
-Only a small fraction of regions have a cost of living that is more than 20% higher than the national average, and regrettably, Altadena falls into this category, which may not align with your desire for an affordable place to call home.
+If affordability is among your top priorities when searching for a new place to live, this area may not be the ideal fit, as the cost of living in Altadena is among the most expensive in the United States.
+Just a minority of areas exhibit a cost of living at least 20% higher than the national average, and unfortunately, Altadena falls into this category, which may not align with your goal of finding a budget-friendly living environment.

 Housing costs make up a big chunk of the cost of living in Altadena, and they usually eat into a large part of your take-home pay.
 Unfortunately, in this area, both buying a home and renting one costs 261.6% more than the average city.
 This includes stuff like home prices, rent, mortgage rates, and insurance.